hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step3.md

 Now, you can direct your browser to the "RabbitMQ Portal" from tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/.

 Login with the user name _guest_ and password _guest_.

-The Helm chart configuration has a problem as the nodePort assignment in the rabbit-values.yaml file does not always get assigned to the rabbitmq service responsible to servicing the portal.
-To correct, select the last port number found in this list of rabbitmq services.

-`kubectl get services --namespace rabbit`{{execute}}